top of page

 Benefits

-High Sensitivity & Responsiveness
+High Sensitivity and Responsiveness

 Each cell line is validated to induce a strong reporter signal in response to stimuli, and is highly responsive to our Firefly Luciferase Substrate.

-All cell lines tested negative for mycoplasma.
+All cell lines have been tested negative for mycoplasma.

 Consistent